RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step5.md

 ![Create Bucket](/RedExpertAlliance/courses/oci-course/introduction-to-oci/assets/oci-intro-create-bucket.png)

-Set *Bucket Name* to *bucket-LAB_ID* (and replace LAB_ID with the id assigned to you by your instructor, for example 01).
+Set *Bucket Name* to *bucket-01*.
 Accept the default values for Storage Tier and Encryption.
 In the field *TAG KEY* enter the value *department* and in *VALUE* enter *innovation*.
 This assigns a key-value pair to the new bucket that we can make use of later on when searching OCI resources.

 Press *Create Bucket*.